 Fact: Slator says automation reduces localization project costs by as much as 30% and saves time.

 Stat: A study by Harvard Business Review found that 64% of global consumers are more likely to trust a brand that understands and respects their culture.
+As consumers increasingly favor brands that prioritize ethics and sustainability, localization efforts with these principles gain a competitive edge.

 For instance, firms in the healthcare and education industries are now localizing to regions in Africa and Southeast Asia because the demand for digital products and services there is becoming high.